 - have an awareness and knowledge of emerging industry trends.

 Like many roles in film and television, directing often involves working unsocial hours in the evenings and at weekends.
-During the production phase, a typical filming day is between 10-12 hours.
+During the production phase, a typical filming day is between 10 and 12 hours.
 However as a director you should expect to supplement this work with extra time spent in meetings discussing other aspects of the production.

 Filming is often on location and you should be prepared to travel within the UK, and sometimes abroad, for work.